Margaret Myles: Early years

 Myles was born on 30 December 1892 in Aberdeen, Scotland, to Robert Fraser Findlay, a house painter, and Mary, née McDougall.
-After finishing her secondary education, she emigrated to Canada where she trained as a nurse.
-There, she married Charles James Myles, a farmer and army officer during World War I, who died shortly after the birth of their son, Ian.
-She proceeded to return to Scotland for further training and practice, and lost her son to pneumonia in 1924.
+After finishing her secondary education, she emigrated to Canada where she found training at a small Hospital in Yorktown, Saskatchewan as a nurse.
+While there, she married Charles James Myles in 1920 and they had a son, Ian in 1921.
+He was a farmer and army officer during World War I, who died shortly after the birth of their son.
+After her husband's passing, she proceeded to return to Scotland with Ian, where they lived with her parents as she worked as a nurse in rural Aberdeen.
+Soon after their move, she lost her son to pneumonia in 1924.

 Career

-After the loss of her son, Myles left her position as a district nurse at Alford, Aberdeenshire and decided to re-train as a nurse at the Royal Infirmary of Edinburgh.
-Following this time, the hospital where she received her initial training in Yorktown (Yorkton), Canada invited her as a matron.
-Myles proceeded to continue her education at McGill University, later getting appointed a senior tutor at the Postgraduate Hospital in Philadelphia and the director of midwifery education of the Women's Hospital, Detroit.
+After the loss of her son, Myles left her position as a district nurse at Alford, Aberdeenshire and decided to re-train as a Registered General Nurse at the Royal Infirmary of Edinburgh from 1924-1927.
+Following this time, the hospital where she received her initial training in (Yorkton), Canada invited her back as a matron.
+Myles proceeded to continue her education at McGill University, studying education in nursing, later receiving appointment as a senior tutor at the Postgraduate Hospital in Philadelphia and the director of midwifery education of the Women's Hospital, Detroit.

-In 1935, upon hearing of news of a new maternity hospital in Edinburgh, she returned to the United Kingdom.
-Having received a midwifery teacher's diploma in London 1939, she became a midwifery tutor to the new Simson Memorial Maternity Pavilion in the Scottish capital, where she practised until her retirement in 1954.
+In 1935, Margaret moved back to London where she worked at City Road Hospital before continuing to further her education.
+Later in 1937, Myles received a Midwife Teacher's Diploma from and became the midwifery tutor to the new Simson Memorial Maternity Pavilion in the Scottish capital, where she practiced until her retirement in 1954.
+Additionally, she served as the examinar to the Central Midwives Board and helped to educate many others in the field.

 Writing career

-During her career, Myles contributed as an author to various academic journals in Britain, Canada and the United States.
+During her career as a nurse and educator, Myles contributed as an author to various academic journals in Britain, Canada and the United States.
 She also wrote a book on how to care for babies, intended for school children.
+Before her retirement, Margaret Myles published a culmination of her work Textbook for Midwives which she continued revising and presenting for the education of others until her death.